neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ### Strava <a id="strava"></a>
 TODO

-### Gopro <a id="gopro"></a>
-TODO

 ### Post-Processing Videos <a id="post-processing"></a>
-Videoing rides can generate huge amounts of data.
-My GoPro can shoot 4K @ 60FPS, but I learned the hard way to ratchet down to 1080p+24FPS.
-GoPro's cut shots into 4GB "chapters" (≈11mins at that resolution).
-My laptop's 1TB SSD could hold ≈45hrs of "low"-res video (if I had nothing else on it).
+When you start filming rides (cf. ["Action Cameras"](#action-cameras)), you'll quickly generate huge amounts of data.
+My GoPro can shoot 4K60, but I learned the hard way to ratchet down to 1080p24.
+GoPros cut shots into 4GB "chapters" (≈11mins at that resolution).
+My laptop's 1TB SSD could hold ≈45hrs of this "low"-res video (if I had nothing else on it).

 #### External SSDs <a id="ssds"></a>
 I started with [a 1TB external SSD][amzn 1TB SSD] and added [a 2TB][amzn 2TB SSD] later.
 These things are pretty incredible, they fit in your palm: